MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Artificial Intelligence (AI) and Machine Learning (ML ) promise to improve many aspects of manufacturing including data capture.
 AI can be used to compare manually entered data against expected standards to validate data that is outside the expected norm.
 Machine learning can be used to improve on AI and other types of data capture.

-MYOB Advanced Alexa for Business and xRP Platform are designed for artificial intelligence and machine learning.
+MYOB Acumatica Alexa for Business and the Platform are designed for artificial intelligence and machine learning.

 PROS: